Arlington Place soars above and beyond the ordinary to cultivate beauty, joy, and meaning in our residents’ lives every day.

 Are you an artist or craftsperson?
 A lifelong learner?
 A music lover?
 An exercise enthusiast?
 Or is a conversation over a game of Yahtzee your idea of an afternoon well spent?
 At Arlington Place you’ll find endless activities to enjoy your days to the fullest.

-Our daily Independent Living and Assisted Living activities calendars are packed with richly engaging ways to find fulfillment in each day.
+Our daily Assisted Living activities calendar is packed with richly engaging ways to find fulfillment in each day.
 Hop on the party bus for a group shopping trip, join friends and neighbors for a fun game of Yahtzee, or take part in a fitness class designed with the senior body in mind.
 These are just a few of the activities you might find.

 Popular pastimes for our Memory Care community include engaging activities like Color Therapy, Fitness & Cognitive classes, and our Music Speaks Memory Care programming.